-The Developmental Assignment Process Map resource shared here shows a simplified version of such a process map.
+The process flow shared here shows a simplified version of how a developmental assignment should be planned and executed before mobilization, during and after an assignment has ended.
 It takes into account the logistics part, which may be an internal organization (Center of Excellence) or an outsourced party, the role of the manager, the role of the employee and how the Business Partner can contribute to ensure the entire process yields the desired outcomes.
 There are also some suggestions for surveys to capture any feedback to identify useful improvements to the process.

 Some additional tips:

 - Make sure that managers are clear on the process, the various steps and the specific roles and responsibilities.
 Most employees will ask their managers for advice and information first.
 The role of the manager is very important to ensure future retention of the employee by staying in touch and ensuring the employee continues to feel valued by the organization during and after the assignment.